 The Fund reclassifies debt instruments when and only when its business model for managing those assets changes.
 The reclassification takes place from the start of the first reporting period following the change.
-Such changes are expected to be very infrequent and none occurred during the period.
+Such changes are expected to be very infrequent and none occurred during the year.

-10.3.1.2 Impairment
+10.3.2 Impairment

-The Fund assesses on a forward-looking basis the ECL associated with its debt instruments carried at amortized cost and FVOCI.
+The Fund assesses on a forward-looking basis the ECL associated with its debt instruments carried at amortized cost.
 The measurement of ECL reflects: